Report Summary

 Food & Grocery Sales

-Food & Grocery sales rose by a modest xx% rise in October, against xx% growth a year earlier, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Food & Grocery sales rose by xx% rise in November, against xx% growth in the previous year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Several factors impacted this performance:

-- Lower inflation: Stabilising food inflation, compared to double-digit price rises a year ago, is contributing to tough annual comparisons and weaker sales in value terms.
+Stabilising inflation: Although food inflation edged up in November, it remains well below double-digit price rises a year ago, which is contributing to tough annual comparisons in value terms.

 Take out a FREE 30 day membership trial to read the full report.